rosa-hcp-dedicated-vpc/helm-repository/charts/helper-operator/README.md

 Installing the Operator "Loki"

-TIP: Fetch the values for the subscription specification with `oc get packagemanifest advanced-cluster-management -o yaml`
+TIP: Fetch the values for the subscription specification with `oc get packagemanifest acm-operator -o yaml`

 ```yaml
 ---